ManaswiMukherjee/Bandit/README.md

 Had to go through all the directories manually and looking into properties of -file2 and spaces file2 till found.\
 __had to use the -- operator to pass arguments effectively__
 \
-Ex: `file -- -file2` gives a proper output
+Ex: `file -- -file2` gives a proper output.